jordnlvr/mendix-mcp-server/docs/RESEARCH-PROTOCOL.md

+---
+layout: default
+title: Research Protocol
+parent: Beast Mode
+nav_order: 1
+---

-# 🔥 BEAST MODE: Mendix Expert Research Protocol
+# BEAST MODE: Mendix Expert Research Protocol

+{: .important }
 > **THIS IS NOT A SUGGESTION - IT'S A MANDATE.**
->
 > When the knowledge base doesn't have an answer, you MUST research EXHAUSTIVELY through ALL tiers.
-> DO NOT say "I don't have information" - SEARCH FOR IT!
-> DO NOT give up after one search - TRY EVERYTHING!

 ---